Hello Kitty Online: Awards

-2015 Hack
+2015 hack

 In 2015, the HKO database from the SanrioTown website was leaked online, exposing the private information from 3.3 million accounts, including first and last names, birthdays, gender, country of origin, passwords, and email addresses.
 This indirectly lead to the removal of any functionality of the Item Mall.

 Decline in popularity and closure

 There were many factors that went into the game's decline in popularity.
 A few parts of the game were undeveloped in the game's earlier stages, which caused some people to stop playing after finishing the story.
 A physical release of the game was announced, but delayed, so it didn't sell as well as it could have.
 In 2010, Sanrio announced a Tokyo city quest, but it was never released.
 Instead, players got a stripped down New York quest.
 The final quest was the 2012 Valentine's Day quest.

 According to MMO Fallout, Sanrio stopped supporting the game in March 2012.
 Presumably, this is when download links to the game were removed from the website.
 The game stopped receiving any updates, and was essentially abandoned.
 Sometime after, the original site, hellokittyonline.com, redirected to the SanrioTown website, which blocked users from making new accounts (although some found ways around it).
 Because traces of the game began to disappear, many people stopped playing, but the forums were still active with old and new players, who would log on occasionally, although the game was clearly not well taken care of, since Sanrio Digital was shifting their focus to mobile games instead.
 The servers remained active with minimal amounts of players until around 2017, when the game was taken offline permanently, unbeknownst to many people outside of the loyal fandom.
 The exact shutdown date is unknown, but a fan blog claims the last time they were able to log in was in August 2017.

+On September 21, 2023, at around 18:00 Tokyo local time they had announced via email that, "...After careful consideration and evaluation of our business operations, we regret to inform you that we have decided to cease the operations of SanrioTown.
+As a result, the SanrioTown website, Your Account and the relevant services that we have been providing to you will no longer be available from November 1, 2023" officially marking the end of both Hello Kitty Online and SanrioTown for good.